 However, if you have not always had the vehicle and it has a lot of miles on it, then you should probably just start having the transmission fluid changed when it is needed.

 That way you don’t have to worry about the free metal being removed.
 This will make sure your transmission will keep working, even if it won’t last as long as a properly taken care of transmission.
-If the car is yours, you should have the best battery tender for car to recharge your battery.
-It will improve the life of the battery.

 The key thing with your transmission though, and making sure a flush won’t hurt your transmission is to stay on top of the fluid that is in it.
 You want to care for your transmission from the life of it, so you don’t have to worry about pieces breaking off.